wsjk/Capstone_1/README.md

 ###### Producers

-The boxplots show that the most successful "crew" member would be executive producer Alan Fine thanks to the success of Marvel films.
+The boxplots show that the most successful executive producer Laeta Kalogridis thanks to her involvement with Avatar and Shutter Island.
+For producers who have been involved in numerous films, Callum McDougall has consistently worked on very successful films such as the more recent James Bond films and Harry Potter.

 ![box_top_producer]

-Similar to the actor track records, few cast members (e.g., directors, producers, composers) are consistently good or bad.
-It is Johnny Depp, however, who holds the record for being involved in the biggest flop as an executive producer for The Lone Ranger.
-The most consistent out of the list of least successful crew members is executive producer Brad Blackbourn.
+The most consistent out of the list of least successful crew members is executive producer Victor Loewy.

 ![box_worst_producer]

+Similar to Directors, the track record of Producers are less erratic than actors.
+The revenue for George Lucas over the course of his career show great success in his early years (e.g., Star Wars), a sharp dip (e.g., Howard the Duck) in the late 80's, and then an uptick again in the early 90's (e.g., Indiana Jones, Star Wars).

 <div>
     <a href="https://plot.ly/~wsjk/55/?share_key=MqB4oGXxfC1SLDJDUQ8F42" target="_blank" title="Plot 55" style="display: block; text-align: center;"><img src="https://plot.ly/~wsjk/55.png?share_key=MqB4oGXxfC1SLDJDUQ8F42" alt="Plot 55" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
 </div>

 #### Genres
 The TMDB dataset allows for a film to have several genres associated to it.
 A distribution of genres associated with films show that comedies and drama hold the lion's share.